 After more than a year of restricted activities and minimal contact with loved ones, COVID-19 isolation has taken its toll on seniors.
-Although more than 70% of American seniors are fully vaccinated against COVID-19, the pandemic has left indelible scars on this vulnerable population.
-So many routines — those that seniors once relied upon for social contact — have changed.
+Although many American seniors are fully vaccinated against COVID-19, the pandemic has left indelible scars on this vulnerable population.
+Moreover, so many routines — those that seniors once relied upon for social contact — have changed.

 Consider the differences in work and worship services, for example.